What is phonics?

 Research shows that when phonics is taught in a structured way – starting with the easiest sounds and progressing through to the most complex – it is the most effective way of teaching young children to read.
 It is particularly helpful for children aged 5 to 7.
 Almost all children who receive good teaching of phonics will learn the skills they need to tackle new words.
 They can then go on to read any kind of text fluently and confidently, and read for enjoyment.

 Our Approach to the teaching of Phonics

-At Loxley Primary School, we use Letters and Sounds to support our teaching of phonics in Class 1, as well as games and resources from PhonicsPlay.
-The children in both Reception and Year 1 have daily, 15-20 minute teacher-led phonics sessions as well as independent activities to reinforce their phonics skills and knowledge.
-In June, the children in Year 1 will then complete the statutory Year 1 Phonics Screening Check.
+At Loxley Primary School, we use Letters and Sounds to support our teaching of phonics in Acorn Class, as well as games and resources from PhonicsPlay.
+The children in both Reception and Year 1 have daily 15-20 minute teacher-led phonics sessions as well as independent activities to reinforce their phonics skills and knowledge.
+In June, the children in Year 1 will usually then complete the statutory Year 1 Phonics Screening Check.

 What is the Year 1 Phonics Screening Check?